 The income tax expense mainly comprised the Enterprise Income Tax ("EIT") of the PRC on profits for the Group's major operating subsidiary in the PRC, namely Qingmei (China) Co., Ltd ("Qingmei (PRC)").
-Being a wholly-foreign owned enterprise, it enjoyed a preferential tax treatment of a two-year tax exemption, followed by a three-year 50% reduced tax rate to the prevailing current EIT of 25.0% for the three calendar years commencing from calendar year 2007.
-Commenced from 1 January 2012, the Group is subject to income tax of 25% following the expiry of the tax holidays.
-Deferred tax of RMB0.3 million which arose from the fair value gain of investment properties was charged to profit or loss during the year.
+Being a wholly foreign-owned enterprise, it enjoyed a preferential tax treatment of a two-year tax exemption, followed by a three-year 50% reduced tax rate to the prevailing current EIT of 25.0% for the three calendar years commencing from calendar year 2007.
+With effect from 1 January 2012, the Group is subject to income tax of 25% following the expiry of the tax holidays.